Trevor Lawrence Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Matchup vs. Miami

-- This week Lawrence will face the NFL's 28th-ranked pass defense (305.2 yards allowed per game).
+- The Dolphins have the NFL's 28th-ranked pass defense this season, giving up 305.2 yards per game through the air.

-- With 12 passing TDs allowed this season, the Dolphins defense is ranked 27th in the NFL.
+- With 12 passing TDs conceded this year, the Dolphins defense is ranked 27th in the NFL.

 Recent Performances

-- In last week's matchup with the Titans, Lawrence completed 69.7% of his passes for 273 yards, while throwing one touchdown with one interception.
+- Lawrence put together a 273-yard performance against the Titans last week, completing 69.7% of his passes and throwing for one touchdown with one interception.

-- Lawrence tacked on seven carries for 28 yards, averaging four yards per attempt while scoring one touchdown in the running game.
+- Lawrence added 28 yards on seven carries, averaging four yards per carry while rushing for one touchdown.

-- Over his last three games, Lawrence has collected 696 passing yards (232.0 per game) while connecting on 62 of 91 passes (68.1% completion percentage), with two touchdowns and three interceptions.
+- Lawrence has put up 696 passing yards (232.0 ypg) on 62-of-91 with two touchdowns against three interceptions over his last three games.

 - He's also carried the ball 21 times for 91 yards and two touchdowns, averaging 30.3 yards per game.